huntdatacenter/docs/docs/system-status.md

 # System status

-::: danger  Network down:
+::: warning  Network connection

-We lost internet connection 18:04 due to [scheduled maintenance by NTNU IT](https://varsel.it.ntnu.no/post/740/).
-We expect the network connection to be reestablished over the next hours.
-Next announcement at 21:00 or when connectivity resume.
+HUNT Cloud lost network connectivity from 18 to 22 CET 2020-06-17 during a [scheduled maintenance window](https://varsel.it.ntnu.no/post/740/) by NTNU IT.
+The incident was unexpected.
+We will review the incident to ensure that we minimize the risk for similar events in the future.
 :::

 We monitor HUNT Cloud.
 Updates will be posted here if there is any service or performance interruption.